guigrpa/mady/ROADMAP.md

 * Add watch-based parsing
 * Add Google Translate (triggers for all new keys and languages, sent to users asynchronously)
 - Improve creation subscriptions, so that they no longer require full data downloads
+* Bump to React 16 (check correct scrollbar width upon first re-render at the client side)

 Someday: *Nothing identified right now!*